helenahartmann/awesome-PhD/README.md

 ### Miscellaneous

+- [COLOR CONVERTER](https://www.farb-tabelle.de/en/rgb2hex.htm?q=gray20): If you need to find out the code for a certain color, check this handy converter.
 - [DATA HORROR ESCAPE ROOM](https://sites.google.com/vu.nl/datahorror/home): Solve cool puzzles together and learn more about all the horrors data has to offer.
 - [OPEN SCIENCE ESCAPE ROOM](https://norment.github.io/ecrm20_escaperoom/): Want to playfully learn about open science?
 Check out this fun online escape room.
 - [SEMANTIC SCALE NETWORK](rosenbusch.shinyapps.io/semantic_net/): If you want to create a new scale but are not sure whether it exists already, check the Semantic Scale Network to detect semantically related (psychological) scales.
 You can also add your own scales in there to extend the database.